FairFerry

 7. Settlements

-FairFerry will always pursue the full statutory compensation to which the User is entitled under Regulation (EU) No 1177/2010.
-FairFerry will not accept any partial settlement or reduced compensation offer on the User's behalf without the User's prior express written consent.
+FairFerry will always pursue the full statutory compensation to which the claim is entitled under Regulation (EU) No 1177/2010.
+FairFerry will not accept any partial settlement or reduced compensation offer without the User’s prior express written consent.

-If the ferry operator makes a settlement offer, FairFerry will notify the User promptly and obtain the User's consent before accepting or rejecting it.
-The User retains the right to accept or reject any settlement offer at any time.
+If the ferry operator makes a settlement offer, FairFerry will notify the User promptly and obtain the User’s consent before accepting or rejecting it.
+The User retains the right to accept or reject any settlement offer.

 8. Exclusivity and Double Enforcement

-By submitting a claim through FairFerry and executing the Assignment Agreement, the User confirms that they have not previously submitted the same claim to any other claim service, legal representative, or enforcement body, and that they will not do so for the duration of FairFerry's handling of the claim.
+By submitting a claim through FairFerry and executing the Assignment Agreement, the User confirms that they have not previously submitted the same claim to any other claim service, legal representative or enforcement body, and that they will not do so for the duration of FairFerry’s handling of the claim.
+Because the claim is assigned to FairFerry, the User is no longer entitled to pursue or dispose of the assigned claim independently.

 10. Termination and Withdrawal